PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 ```
 In the above example, the ID "link" was moved from the `<a>` to the `<div>`.
 Any external code that relied on this selector might fail because of this structural change.

+Example of such BC break: recently we had to modify some CSS code in order to fix a bug for mobile display, and this could not be done [without introducing a breaking change into the style](https://github.com/PrestaShop/PrestaShop/pull/17438).

 ### How PrestaShop maintainers handle this type of BC break

 We try not to introduce such changes as there is no such thing as deprecation for markups.
 If however we are forced to do so, we try to inform users of the change into the Release Note.